 <account name="myaccount" password="myaccesskey"/>

-Proxy Authentication element: If you are using a proxy authentication, use the following format in the setup configuration file.
+Proxy Authentication element: If you are using a proxy authentication, use this format in the setup configuration file.

 <proxy host="myproxy.example.com" port="3128" enabled="true"> <authentication enabled="true" domain="mydomain.com"/> </proxy>

 If your upgrade meets the criteria for an in-place upgrade on Upgrade the .NET Agent for Windows, you can encrypt the credentials for the .NET Agent and upgrade the agent at the same time.

 Copy the AppDynamics Agent element from your existing